Answers to Common Questions

 Who do I talk to about my advising questions?

-Students should call the toll free number (866.497.0008) to be transferred to the correct person to ask initial
+Students should contact the Oregon Tech Online office to be transferred to the correct person to ask initial

 advising questions.
 Referrals to program directors will be made as needed.